Experienced interpreters required – any language

 - Membership of the National Register of Public Services Interpreters (NRPSI), National Register of Communication Professionals working with Deaf and Deafblind people (NRCPD), Chartered Institute of Linguists (CIOL) or Institute of Interpreting and Translating (ITI)

-If you are interested in police sector work, you will need to have Non-Police Personnel Vetting Level (NPPV) level 2 or 3.
-You can obtain an NPPV3 through us for a fee.
+If you are interested in police sector work, you will need to have Non-Police Personnel Vetting Level (NPPV) 3.
+You can obtain an NPPV3 through us.

 Benefits of joining Cintra